366 Days

 FORCED LABOR CAMP SHOCKS U.S. ARMY LIBERATORS

-Ohrdruf, Central Germany • April 4, 1945 Over the first three weeks of April 1945, during the brutal terminal phase of Adolf Hitler’s Third Reich, Allied armies discovered more than one hundred concentration camps, including Buchenwald, Nordhausen, Flossenbuerg, and Bergen-Belsen.
-On this date in 1945 soldiers of Gen. George S. Patton’s Fourth Armored Division, U.S. […]
+Ohrdruf, Central Germany • April 4, 1945 Over the first three weeks of April 1945, during the brutal terminal phase of Adolf Hitler’s Third Reich, Allied armies discovered more than one hundred concentration and extermination camps, including Buchenwald, Nordhausen, Flossenbuerg, and Bergen-Belsen.
+Discoveries like these came mostly by accident because sites of this nature were […]

 5